ag9217/AlgoVisual/README.md

 Green indicates that a swap intruction occured between the highlighted rectangles (their respective values in the randomised array were swapped) and red indicates no swap instruction.

+There is a counter at the top left corner of the window counting the number of times the algorithms compares two values in the randomised vector.

 ### Images
 ![alt text](https://i.imgur.com/cLBzF4b.gif)